 "Individuals who believe their talents can be developed (through hard work, good strategies, and input from others) have a growth mindset.
 They tend to achieve more than those with a more fixed mindset (those who believe their talents are innate gifts).
 This is because they worry less about looking smart and they put more energy into learning."

-So this week's journal entry will focus on our mindsets, whether they're setting us up for success, and what we can do to better foster our own growth-based mindset.
+This week's journal entry will focus on mindsets, whether they're setting us up for success, and what we can do to better foster our own growth-based mindset.

 Be honest, what do you value and praise yourself for more?
 Innately/already knowing how to solve a problem?
 Or being able to stick with it, research, troubleshoot, and learn more to debug?